youssefojeil/07-README-Generator/README.md

 To install necessary dependencies, run the following command:

-test
+npm install

 ## Usage

-test

 ## License

-This project is licensed under the APACHE 2.0 https://www.apache.org/licenses/LICENSE-2.0
+This project is licensed under the

 ## Contributing

-test

 ## Tests

-test
+npm test

 ## Questions

-If you have any feedback on what we can add to our application or any issues that you have run into, please feel free to reach out at my github https://github.com/test or by email at test.
+If you have any feedback on what we can add to our application or any issues that you have run into, please feel free to reach out at my github https://github.com/youssef or by email at youssef.